 Did you think ERP was only for large companies?
-Learn how small and midsize businesses (SMBs) can benefit from this sophisticated approach to digitally structuring their operations.
+Small and midsize businesses (SMBs) can benefit from a more sophisticated approach to digitally structuring their operations.

 Simply put, Enterprise Resource Planning (ERP) is a type of software that has been developed to solve one of the most pressing problems for modern businesses: how to electronically integrate different operations across departments.
 For example, companies without a centralized business infrastructure may find themselves struggling to reconcile numbers from various departments: HR, accounting, inventory, order fulfillment, etc. Sometimes, each department may be running completely different suites of software that were never designed to work together, resulting in a markedly less efficient workload and more opportunities for errors.